Neryss/mh_bot/README.md

 # mh_bot
 Discord monster hunter bot

+This project is undergoing a "massive" rework along the whole database for the new game (Wilds), the currently deployed version for public discord usage is the reworked one, some things are missing (such as monsters pictures), and I didn't have much time to test errors etc...
+If you see some, feel free to contact me or fill an issue!

 # Install and launch
 Since I'm not able to currently host the bot myself, you can clone this repository and use the bot without any issue!
 If you want to use it publicly and/or modify it, I would appreciate if you can credit me :D